haeiven/ph-enhanced/README.md

 ![Prop Hunt: Enhanced Cover](https://i.ibb.co/4PV3QSk/image.png "Prop Hunt: Enhanced v.15 New Main Menu")

+**This is a reupload, since Wolvindra stopped the developpment, I will try to make it updated by the community**

 ## Base Information
 **Version: 15, Revision: I, Release Type: Stopped/Hiatus**